ymcdull/Wordcloud/README.md

-A jupyter test for wordcloud of chinese characters
+A jupyter test for wordcloud of chinese characters.
+See run.ipynb.